-We, at Coacharya believe we can add our best value to the coaching landscape by working with the interface of organizations and their associates.
+We, at Coacharya believe we can add our best value to the executive coaching landscape by working with the interface of organizations and their associates.
 Therefore, we focus on professionals and executives who relate to institutions, rather than seeking individuals to coach.
 Learn more about Coacharya's various approaches to executive and professional coaching below.

 Individual or One-to-One Coaching